BPH Treatment: An Overview

 - Surgery.

-If you have an enlarged prostate, talk with your doctor about which type of BPH treatment is the best choice for you.
-Your symptoms may change over time, so be sure to tell your doctor about any new changes.
+If you have an enlarged prostate, talk with your healthcare provider about which type of BPH treatment is the best choice for you.
+Your symptoms may change over time, so be sure to tell your healthcare provider about any new changes.

-Men with mild, non-bothersome symptoms of BPH often choose watchful waiting as their BPH treatment approach.
+Men with mild, non-bothersome symptoms of BPH often choose watchful waiting as their treatment approach.

 - Limit drinking in the evening, especially drinks with alcohol or caffeine